ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ![New snapshot](snapshots/new_snapshot.png)

-To work with snapshots, click the **Discovery Snapshot** menu entry (boxed in yellow).
+To work with snapshots, click the **Discovery Snapshot** menu entry (highlighted in yellow box).
 This will display all loaded and unloaded snapshots and allow you to create new snapshots or perform operations on existing snapshots.

-A new snapshot can be taken at any time by clicking the **+ New Snapshot** button (boxed in red).
+A new snapshot can be taken at any time by clicking the **+ New Snapshot** button (highlighted in red box).
 After pressing the green **Start discovery** button, the system will automatically start a new snapshot of the network with globally-set parameters in the **Settings** menu entry.
-If you need to make some changes to the discovery process (add a new network seed, change login credentials, etc.), you may do so in the global **Settings** or in the [snapshot-specific settings](#snapshot-specific-settings) (boxed in blue).
+If you need to make some changes to the discovery process (add a new network seed, change login credentials, etc.), you may do so in the global **Settings** or in the [snapshot-specific settings](#snapshot-specific-settings) (highlighted in blue box).

 For creating automatic snapshots, follow the instructions at [Create Snapshots Periodically](../IP_Fabric_Settings/Discovery_and_Snapshots/snapshot_retention.md#create-snapshots-periodically).